 Program Chairs will provide students with the details and due date of the make-up assignment.
-The due date will be based on the missed session, and will be no later than the date of the courses' final exam.
+The due date will be based on the missed session and will be no later than the date of the courses' final exam.
 All make-up assignments will be kept on file in a student's record.

 If the student has not handed in their assignment prior to finals week, a grade of "Incomplete" will be recorded for that course.
-Please refer to the "Incomplete" Grade policy published in the Institutional Catalog.
+Please refer to the Incomplete Grade policy.